guopenglieco/guopenglieco.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my homepage!

-I am a fourth-year PhD candidate at Huazhong University of Science and Technology.
+I am currently a postdoctoral researcher at the School of Economics and Management, Beijing Jiaotong University.
+Prior to this, I obtained my Ph.D. from Huazhong University of Science and Technology.

 My research interests include digital economics and network economics.

-You can reach me at: guopengli@hust.edu.cn
+You can reach me at: guopenglieco@163.com

 # Working Papers